christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ## So What?
 <sub>[↑](#top)</sub>

 The model seems to have developed a systematic, multi-step process for solving this task.
-It starts by identifying the key facts (like `cat on box`), integrates context, and then, in the final layers, resolves any ambiguity to arrive at the correct conclusion (`cat on basket`).
+It starts by handling basic syntactic dependencies in the early layers, context-driven processing in middle layers by identifying the key facts (like `cat on box`), integrates that context, and then in the final layers, resolves any ambiguity to arrive at the correct conclusion (`cat on basket`) using complex semantic attention patterns.

-We can see that earlier residual streams and later attention heads both play crucial roles.
-The model seems to handle basic syntactic dependencies in the early layers, context-drivening reasoning in middle layers, while deeper layers focus on more complex, semantic reasoning.

-The sparse and localized computation in the activation patching plots show us that a few key tokens (like `box` and `the`) and a few attention heads across specific layers carry most of the important information.
-This sparsity signals specialization in how the model processes the task, which was evident from the attention analysis.

 Different heads specialize in distinct functions.
 Particularly in layer 22 head 4, the head focuses on attending to important tokens that **compose and maintain perspectives** (queries, John's belief), **represent actual changes** in the environment **regardless of character perspective** (keys, state of the world), and **prioritizes groundtruth details** (values, relevant details, where the output vector reflects whichever perspective the attention mechanism emphasizes), showing the models' capability to separate John's belief from reality.
 This division of labor shows that the model breaks down the task into subtasks, with different heads handling different parts of the process.

-What’s interesting is that a head’s role evolves over the layers.
+What’s interesting is that the role the head’s take over evolves across layers.
 The output of a head at one layer isn’t just a simple transformation of what it did in the previous layer.
 There are complex interactions between heads and the residual stream, allowing the model to gradually shift its internal representation and get closer to solving the task as it moves through the layers.

 The last few layers are particularly important for the final output—small tweaks here can shift the model’s prediction.
 This fits with the idea that earlier layers are mainly focused on feature extraction and building a representation, while the later layers are more about making the final decision.
 The model has learned how to transform its input into a form where making the final classification becomes straightforward.

 Another interesting point is that patching just a few key components—either specific tokens or heads—with activations from a clean run is enough to steer the model back to the correct answer.
 This suggests the model’s understanding isn’t brittle.
 Rather, it can be "nudged" in the right direction by fixing a few critical pieces.

-The model breaks the problem down into specialized subtasks, processes information in a sparse and localized way, and gradually transforms its representation over multiple layers to reach the right conclusion.
+So the model breaks the problem down into specialized subtasks, processes information in a sparse and localized way, and gradually transforms its representation over multiple layers to reach the right conclusion.

 From the current observations we can begin to theorize how the model is performing ToM.